digitallinguistics/app/.github/CONTRIBUTING.md

 - **fieldwork-oriented** (e.g. works offline, launches quickly)
 - **linguistically diverse** (e.g. support RTL and LTR writing systems, choice of font, choice of lexical category)
 - **open source** (e.g. free, easy to contribute, rely only on well-supported tools/libraries, well-documented)

+## Building & Testing the App

+This project uses the following build and testing tools:

+* [Babel][Babel]: Transpiles the latest JavaScript syntax to earlier versions that are compatible with most browsers.
+* [Cypress][Cypress]: Runs both unit and integration tests.
+* [ESBuild][ESBuild]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.

+The following build scripts are available:

+* `npm run build`: Builds the production code for the app and outputs to `/dist`.
+Build scripts are located in `/build`.
+Individual build steps can be run with the following commands:
+  - `npm run build:css`
+  - `npm run build:html`
+  - `npm run build:js`

+* `npm test`: Runs both unit and integration tests.
+You can also run them separately.
+By default tests are run on the command line.
+To run tests manually in the Cypress dashboard, use `npm run cypress`.
+  - `npm run test:integration`
+  - `npm run test:unit`
+  - `npm run cypress`

 ## Project Structure